g-battaglia/kerykeion/readme.md

 # Kerykeion

-Kerykeion is a set of python tools for Astrology.
+Kerykeion is a python library for Astrology.
 It can calculate all the planet and house position, also it can calculate the aspects of a single persone or between two, you can set how many planets you need in the settings in the utility module.